 APR stands for Annual Percentage Rate.
 It is a single figure which represents the cost of borrowing if credit was taken over a year.
 It is expressed as a percentage of the total loan.

-APR is not exactly the same as the interest rate, so it is important to understand the difference in order to evaluate the cost of a loan, credit card or overdraft.
+APR is not the same as the interest rate, so it is essential to understand the difference to evaluate the cost of a loan, credit card or overdraft.

-APR is the way lenders describe the cost of borrowing money over a period of one year.
+APR is the way lenders describe the cost of borrowing money over one year.
 It allows you to compare the cost of loans from different lenders.

 By law, all lenders must declare the APR on their products before an agreement to lend money is made.
-Lenders must display the APR on each credit line they offer on their website, marketing material, legal agreements and documentation.
+In addition, lenders must display the APR on each credit line they offer on their website, marketing material, legal contracts and documentation.

 APR takes into account: